warning Coming soon – PHH Mortgage is changing its name! right arrow

 An assignment of Mortgage to PHH must be included, if applicable, in recordable form under the laws and jurisdiction in which the Mortgage property is located.

-The Seller must utilize MERS, with a MOM (MERS as original Mortgagee) Security Instrument, including the MIN # with complete MERS information signed by the borrower.
-The Seller must transfer using MERS On-Line using Transfer of Servicing or Transfer of Beneficiary within seven days of purchase.
+The Client must utilize MERS, with a MOM (MERS as original Mortgagee) Security Instrument, including the MIN # with complete MERS information signed by the borrower.
+The Client must transfer using MERS On-Line using Transfer of Servicing or Transfer of Beneficiary within seven days of purchase.
 A Mortgage secured by property in any state in which MERS is not the original Mortgagee of record, but is a subsequent assignee, is not eligible for purchase by PHH.

 • Any strikethroughs to the Mortgage/Deed of Trust must be initialed by all borrowers prior to submitting the closed Loan File to PHH for purchase.
 White-outs and/or lift-offs are not acceptable.